On unified preserving properties of kinetic schemes: Definition of Unified Preserving (UP) Property

+The first (stable) condition suggests that the time step is not limited by the relaxation time in terms of numerical stability, which requires a non-explicit treatment of the (stiff) collision term. { The second condition suggests that the scheme can capture free transport of particles in the free molecular regime, which is essential for a multiscale kinetic scheme. }

-The second (asymptotic) condition indicates that the scheme can capture the hydrodynamic behaviors to some degree without resolving the kinetic scales.
+The third (asymptotic) condition indicates that the scheme can capture the hydrodynamic behaviors to some degree without resolving the kinetic scales.
 To see this more clearly, we introduce two parameters,